-We are now in the midst of an important 10-day period known as the Days of Awe (Yamin Nora’im), which started Sunday night with Rosh HaShanah (Head of the Year) 5779 and will end Wednesday night next week with the close of Yom Kippur (Day of Atonement).
+We are in an important 10-day period known as the Days of Awe (Yamin Nora’im), which started on Sunday night with Rosh HaShanah (Head of the Year) 5780 and will end next Wednesday night with the close of Yom Kippur (Day of Atonement).

 A more common name for this 10-day period is the 10 Days of Repentance (Aseret Yemei Teshuvah).